 Universities: University of Oslo, University of Bergen, Norwegian University of Science and Technology, Norwegian University of Life Sciences, UiT - The Arctic University of Norway, University of Stavanger, University of Agder and Nord University.

-Specialised university institutions: Norwegian School of Economics, Norwegian Lutheran School of Theology, The Oslo School of Architecture and Design, Norwegian School of Sport Sciences, Norwegian Academy of Music, Norwegian Business School and Molde University College - specialised university of logistics.
+Specialised university institutions: Norwegian School of Economics, MF Norwegian School of Theology, The Oslo School of Architecture and Design, Norwegian School of Sport Sciences, Norwegian Academy of Music, Norwegian Business School and Molde University College - specialised university of logistics.

 University colleges are grouped into: the state university colleges, military university colleges and other university colleges.
 The state university colleges is a term for type of university college which is a result from a reform in 1994.
 Other University Colleges include Oslo and Bergen`s National Academy of the Arts, Norwegian Police University College and all private university colleges.

 Each student can be registered as active in only one educational activity per 1 October each year.
 For students registered in several courses, Statistics Norway chooses the educational activity that is considered their main course of study, with higher-level, specialised university colleges and full-time courses taking priority among others.
 Persons in doctoral programmes (PhD) are not included.